 Communist thought has spread around the world in different forms.
 The socialist trend throughout Asia and Europe is plain to see, and it has great influence in Africa and Latin America as well.
 Countries such as Zimbabwe and Venezuela are socialist countries in all but name.
 Even Canada is not free of its influence.

 Commerce and globalization have brought the United States into closer connection with other countries.
 In order to introduce elements of socialism domestically, liberal judges leverage the excuse of conforming to international convention and then use case law to alter the spirit of the Constitution.
-As leader of the free world, if even the United States cannot maintain basic traditional standards, the entire globe will be lost to communism.
+If even the United States, as the leader of the free world, can’t maintain basic, traditional standards, the entire globe will be lost to communism.

 4. Restoring the Spirit of the Law